AnLoMinus/HacKingPro/Goals/README.md

     > - ## That Yes For Sure !
   - Am I the right person to reach this goal?
     > - ## 🔹 💯 % Yes, Couse
-    > - ## 🔹 🤔 If I do not take care of myself - who will do it in my place? 🤔 <br>🤔 But when I care only for myself and not for the benefit of others - what is my value? 🤔 !
+    > - ## 🔹 🤔 If I do not take care of myself - who will do it in my place? 🤔
+    > - #### 🔹 🤔 But when I care only for myself and not for the benefit of others - what is my value? 🤔 !
 [DATOS](https://github.com/Anlominus/Anlominus/blob/main/DATOS.md)
   - Is it applicable in the current socio-economic environment?

 ---